 If you already have an account, skip this paragraph!
 If you don't already use Twitter, follow the easy steps below to create your account and begin tweeting:

-- Go to www.twitter.com and click the yellow "sign up" button and follow the steps to create an account.
+- Go to www.twitter.com and follow the steps to create an account.

 - Once you have created your account you will be taken to your Twitter homepage where you can update your profile to include a short biography, a link to your blog and a profile picture.
 We recommend that you leave the Twitter Privacy box unchecked because this means other CPD23 participants can read your tweets.
 You can always change this at any time.

 - Now post your first update.
-Click in the status box at the top of the screen where you see the question "What's happening?"
+Click in the status box on the left of the screen where it says "Compose new tweet..."
 Write a comment, maybe something about your participation in the 23 Things programme.
 You are restricted to 140 characters, and as you type you will see the number at the top right of the box decrease.
 Leave enough characters to add #cpd23 at the end.
 This is known as a hashtag and allows Twitter users to group tweets by subject.
 By adding #cpd23 to your tweet your comment will be picked up by other participants.
 Once you click "Update", this tweet will be added to your timeline, and anyone who follows you will be able to see your tweet.

 - Search for @CPD23 (or click here) and click "follow".
 Now our tweets will appear in your timeline!